spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 As noted earlier, each of those methods have sensible defaults or they can be overridden.

-Using the :code:`Package` class is possible but it brings with it a lot of unnecessary methods that are useless for a Python package.
-Instead, Spack has a
+We can write package files for Python packages using the `Package` class, but it brings with it a lot of methods that are useless for Python packages.
-:code: `PythonPackage` subclass that allows packagers of Python modules to be able to invoke setup.py and use Distutils, which is much more familiar to a typical python user.
+Instead, Spack has a  :code: `PythonPackage` subclass that allows packagers of Python modules to be able to invoke setup.py and use Distutils, which is much more familiar to a typical python user.

 We will write a package file for Pandas_: